 Recently retired from Google (at age 45), Meng is an award-winning engineer, bestselling author, TED talk presenter (check out his TED talk where he shares his insight: "Compassion Is Fun”), and Co-chair of One Billion Acts of Peace, which has been nominated seven times for the Noble Peace Prize....

-On top of that, they need tremendous people skills, in order to attract buyers, understand what their needs are, identify the best properties for them, and provide support and encouragement through the home buying process.
+On top of that, they need tremendous people skills, to attract buyers, understand what their needs are, identify the best properties for them, and provide support and encouragement through the home-buying process.

 Humor is one of the most essential - yet seldom discussed - tools the real estate agent has at his or her disposal.
 The realtor who knows how to use laughter to begin relationships sells more homes.

-I saw a great example of this on Twitter this morning (Thanks, @sjsincanada!)
-There are plenty of people who'd shy away from buying property near a cemetery - blame it on too many late night horror shows or cultural traditions that are uncomfortable with the idea of being too close to the departed - but with a...
+I saw a great example of this on social media this morning (Thanks, @sjsincanada!)
+There are plenty of people who'd shy away from buying property near a cemetery - blame it on too many late-night horror shows or cultural traditions that are uncomfortable with the idea of being too close to the departed - but...

 Okay, if you're from a community that has no financial worries, or you're in charge of economic development in a town that's already booming, you can skip this post.
 Everybody else, keep reading!
 I want to tell you something amazing about the power of humor and how laughter can mean some serious money for your town.

 I've just come back from speaking at LaughFest, a great event that began as an offshoot of Gilda's Club (humor for cancer patients) that today promotes the message of humor as a vital part of emotional health for all.
-This event is really designed with something for everyone.
-Top tier comedians like Lily Tomlin and Jay Leno were there to entertain the crowds, and there were many, many free or low cost events so everyone could participate and have a good time.
+This event is designed with something for everyone.
+Top-tier comedians like Lily Tomlin and Jay Leno were there to entertain the crowds, and there were many, many free or low-cost events so everyone could participate and have a good time.

-An absolutely amazing legion of volunteers makes this event happen, ensuring that performers made it to and from many venues throughout the city.
+An amazing legion of volunteers makes this event happen, ensuring that performers make it to and from many venues throughout the city.
 Performances weren't limited to pricey convention centers.
-The...
+The laughter took place in...

 Truth is, I don't watch TV much.
 Mostly it's bad for your health.
 And honestly most of us don't watch TV as much as we let it drone on in the background until something manages to cut through the clatter.